 9. Black Horse Fly

-Black Horse Flies (Tabanus atratus) are roughly an inch long, making them very noticeable and fairly entertaining to observe.
+Black Horse Flies (Tabanus atratus) are roughly an inch long, making them very noticeable and entertaining.

 Despite their size, these types of flies in Pennsylvania are swift fliers.
 Females eat on blood and will take it from anything that possesses it.
 Their mouthparts cut open flesh, enabling blood to pour out.

-Moreso, these types of flies in Pennsylvania sponge up the blood with a proboscis, leaving an open wound behind.
+Moreover, these flies in Pennsylvania sponge the blood with a proboscis, leaving an open wound behind.

 These wounds might become infected, endangering the health of the livestock.
 They are also quite painful bites for humans.
 Males do not bite and do not sip blood.

-Furthermore, males actually drink flower nectar and spend their days hunting for ladies to mate with.
+Furthermore, males drink flower nectar and spend their days hunting for ladies to mate with.

 Depending on the illumination, the hue of the eyes of these types of flies in Pennsylvania may vary.